Charmed in Chiang Mai

 It was past noon when we arrived in Chiang Mai.

-Chiang Mai is located in the mountainous northern Thailand.
-It is the hub of Northern Thailand and the Capital City of the Province of this name.
+Chiang Mai is located in the mountainous northern part of Thailand.
+It is the hub of Northern Thailand and the capital city of the Province with the same name.

-Our slow pace continued, which is just right for the calm and laid back Chiang Mai.
+Our slow pace continued, which is just right for the calm and laid-back atmosphere of Chiang Mai.

 Instead of rushing to explore the city after we checked in at Yindee Stylish Guest House, our home for 3 days and 2 nights in Chiang Mai, we had beers, chatted, and looked at the different tourism brochures in the hotel lobby.

-We spent the rest of the day, or night, scouring the night market for good finds then capping our first night with some of Thailand's best beers.
+We spent the rest of the day, or night, scouring the night market for good finds, then capped our first night with some of Thailand's best beers.

 Eco Tour North of Chiang Mai